 - Talk to your accountant – your accountant may offer a different way of doing bookkeeping that matches your business type and suits your needs.

-So you’re still not sure about using online accountancy software?
-Here at Accountant Online, we can help you choose which software package is best for you!
-Our Startup Offer for new limited companies gives you access to your own dedicated team of accountants who specialise in helping startups during the early stages of development.
+Still not sure about using online accountancy software?
+Here at Accountant Online, we can help you choose which software package is best for you.
+Our Startup Offer for new Limited Companies gives you access to your own dedicated team of accountants who specialise in helping startups in the early stages of development.

-We are offering a free subscription to Xero for new businesses who purchase the Small Business Package Plus for a limited period.
+For a limited period we’re offering a free subscription to Xero for new businesses who purchase the Small Business Package Plus.
 Xero is constantly innovating and it supports all the add-ons on the market e.g. taking appointments, customer relationship management, handling inventory.

 As well as accounting software, we offer accounting services for new startups that aim to meet your compliance obligations, while also keeping costs low.